 Because soyfoods do not contain estrogen, and thus do not provide the body with “too much estrogen,” including women.
 The Soyfoods Association of North America is another reliable source for checking this and other soy rumors against “SOYReality.”

 Whether you are a vegetarian, flexitarian, trying the Mediterranean Diet or another popular plan, there is a satisfying way for soy to fit your food and nutrition choices.
-Here are 25 Helpful Tips for easily incorporating soy protein into most any diet, and more helpful links, below:
+Here are 5 tips for boosting soyfoods in your diet, and more helpful links, below:

 Incorporating Soyfoods into Your Diet

 Sure!
-Guidelines including the FDA-Approved Heart Health Claim can be found on Soyfoods Association of North America
+Guidelines including the FDA-Approved Heart Health Claim can be found here.

 All soybeans used to make soyfoods undergo some type of processing and a number of different processes are used, both traditional and modern.
 Traditional methods include germination, cooking, roasting, and fermenting.
 More modern processing methods remove undesirable constituents through fractionation or extraction.
 Traditional and modern processing can increase the digestibility of soy proteins… Keep Reading